-World Chocolate Day 2019 is being celebrated today around the globe.
-Also known as International Chocolate Day, it is observed on July 7th every year.
+Chocolate Day 2020 is being celebrated today around the globe.
 The day celebrates the introduction of this universal commodity to the continent of Europe in 1550.
 The food is made from cacao beans that are roasted and then ground, and then mixed with a variety of other ingredients and then fashioned into the form of chocolate that we all are so familiar with.
 Although cacao seeds are extremely bitter, they undergo many levels of processing to develop the flavour.
 The final products of these seeds have come to be recognised in all parts of the world now and chocolate is today one of the most popular flavours of desserts.
 Did you know that eating chocolate for breakfast is not what is considered healthy?!
 According to a recent study conducted by Syracuse University states that the consumption of chocolate on a daily basis, especially for breakfast is good for you.
 Interesting, right?

 Chocolate can make almost any dessert desirable and it goes well with an endless number of foods and drinks.
 This is why a large number of Indian sweets have also, at one point or another, donned a chocolate avatar and made for delicious fusion desserts.
 Although desi sweets are incredibly rich and delicious as is, chocolate can somehow make even these desserts better.
 Don't believe us?
 Try the recipes given below yourself and test it out!

-International Chocolate Day 2019: Try these recipes of chocolate versions of our most-loved Indian sweets-
+Chocolate Day 2020: Try these recipes of chocolate versions of our most-loved Indian sweets-

 The delightful diamond-shaped sweet has a separate fan base.
 This chocolate-topped kaju katli will give you a sugar rush, even while you're making it.
 Molten dark or milk chocolate is poured over kaju katli base and allowed to set and then cut and served.